FreeCAD/FreeCAD-documentation/wiki/Selection_view.md

 ## Picked object

-Starting from v0.19, the **picked object list** checkbox is available.
-If this is checked, a secondary list will appear showing all the sub-elements (vertices, edges, and faces) that could be selected by a single click, even those that are behind (hidden by) other objects.
+if the **Picked object list** checkbox is checked, a secondary list will appear showing all the sub-elements (vertices, edges, and faces) that could be selected by a single click, even those that are behind (hidden by) other objects.

 <img alt="" src=images/FreeCAD_Selection_view_pick_hidden.png  style="width:" height="300px;"> <img alt="" src=images/FreeCAD_Selection_view_pick_hidden_3D.png  style="width:" height="300px;">

-{{Interface navi

-}} {{Std Base navi}}
+ {{Interface navi}} {{Std Base navi}}